- 1Spain: An attractive country for investment

 Commission Delegated Regulation (EU) 2019/758 of 31 January 2019 supplementing Directive (EU) 2015/849 of the European Parliament and of the Council with regard to regulatory technical standards for the minimum action and the type of additional measures credit and financial institutions must take to mitigate money laundering and terrorist financing risk in certain third countries, entered into force on September 3, 2019.

-Spanish AML/CTF legislation is the result of the transposition of EU legislation on the subject, in particular, of Directive 2005/60/EC of the European Parliament and Council, of 26 October 2005, and Commission Directive 2006/70/EC of August 1, 2006, laying down the implementing provisions of the former.
+Spanish AML/CTF legislation is the result of the transposition of EU legislation on the subject, in particular, the latest transposition being Directive (EU) 2018/843 of the European Parliament and of the Council of 30 May 2018 amending Directive (EU) 2015/849 on the prevention of the use of the financial system for the purpose of money laundering or terrorist financing and amending Directives 2009/138/EC and 2013/36/EU (the "Fifth Directive").
 Current Spanish AML/CTF legislation also includes the recommendations issued by the Financial Action Task Force (“FATF”) on money laundering and terrorist financing.

 The legislation enacted in relation to AML/CTF applies to the transactions carried out by the parties bound by it (“relevant persons”), such as financial institutions, notaries, lawyers or real estate developers, among others, with their customers and potential customers, regardless of whether those customers are persons resident in Spain or nonresidents.
 Thus, where a party seeks to carry out in Spain procedures such as opening a current account, executing a public deed or acquiring real estate, the relevant persons must perform certain formalities to identify their customers and the origin of their funds.